 Catnip contains Nepetalactone, a chemical compound that produces the sensation of a “high.”
 Cats usually feel this sensation immediately, and it lasts for about ten to fifteen minutes.
 About 75% of cats react to Catnip in one way or another.
 It’s generally non-addictive and harmless.

 Though Catnip affects cats dramatically, in most cases dogs on Catnip are not affected in the same way.
-When dogs consume Catnip, they may feel a bit relaxed but won’t show any major changes in their behaviour.
+When dogs consume Catnip, they may feel a bit relaxed but won’t show any major changes in their behavior.
 So, if you are looking for the same strong effect on your dog, then you might be a little disappointed.

 If your dog ingests some Catnip or licks some of your cat’s leftovers, he won’t be at risk of getting high and acting intoxicated.